sjmMajewski/sjmMajewski/about.markdown

 [jekyll-organization]: https://github.com/jekyll
 --->

-My general research interest is developing mathematical languages and insights that would afford better understanding of living and cognitive processes, and aid the projects of building AI and ALife.
-On the technical side, the main theme of my research is optimization in the space of measures and it's applications in Machine Learning and Computational Statistics.
+My name is Szymon Majewski, I am currently a postdoc at CMAP Ecole Polytechnique with Nicolas Chopin, Elisabeth Gaissat and Eric Moulines.
+The main theme of my research is optimization in the space of measures and it's applications in theoretical Machine Learning and Computational Statistics.

-This blog is mostly an attempt to practice public writing, share some of my intellectual journey and connect with people interested in similar topics.
+I have a broad fascination with mathematical languages and insights that afford better understanding of living and cognitive processes, as well as aid the projects of building AI and ALife.
+I started this blog to practice public writing, share some of my intellectual journey and connect with people interested in similar topics.
 If you think you might be such a person, my DMs on twitter are open :)